-- Do not add nicknames or non-human specimens to the Client Registry (e.g., Lucky the dog, office supplies); and - Do not collect other data in the MCP field (e.g. policy #); this field is for MCP card # only.
+- Do not add nicknames or non-human specimens to the Client Registry (e.g., Lucky the dog, office supplies); and - Do not collect other data in the MCP field (e.g. policy #); this field is only for MCP number.

 If the incorrect patient is selected from the returned list, the medications dispensed are linked to the wrong patient's profile.